-Seven weeks releasing our internalized shame around pleasure; renewing our relationship with our Self; and reclaiming pleasure as our birthright
+Seven weeks releasing internalized shame around pleasure; renewing your relationship with your Self; and reclaiming pleasure as your birthright

 Three emails per week containing essays, writing prompts and body-centered mindfulness exercises

 Sliding scale pricing based on US Dollars